Chloramine in Water: How to Remove Chloramines from Water

 Catalytic activated carbon filter reduces/removes chloramines, lead, heavy metals, chlorine, VOCs, cysts, sand, rust and sediment.
 It filters both particulate and soluble lead (most “lead filters” only remove particulate lead).
 High adsorptive capacity and efficiency - 96%+ reduction of lead.
 95%+ reduction of VOC; 90%+ reduction in chlorine at 2 ppm; 83%+ reduction in chloramine at 3ppm.
 Long filter life due to high contaminants holding capacity.
 Flow rate up to 7 gallons per minute (dependent on incoming water flow).

-Best Drinking Water Filter for Chloramines (Under Sink Filters)
+Best Under Sink Drinking Water Filters for Removing Chloramines

 PS-1HFC - 0.2 Micron Catalytic Carbon Filter For Drinking Water - 2 Year Filter Life